-- Exposure to domestic and family violence (above) - the Domestic and family violence practice kit, High risk factors.
+- Exposure to domestic and family violence (above) - The practice kit Domestic and family violence, High risk of lethality factors.

 Parental mental health

 It is not uncommon for a parent to experience mental health concerns or receive a mental health diagnosis.
 Each family's situation is different, and a diagnosis of a mental illness may be short or long term and needs to be reviewed by a professional when changes occur.
 While on many occasions a parent's mental health concerns do not disrupt their parenting, the following may indicate when a parent's mental health concerns are impacting on their ability to parent, including: